Dungeons and Dragons as Therapy? How This Popular Game Helps Mental Health

 D&D can be used in therapy to help clients with anxiety, depression, and trauma symptoms.

 During quarantine, many of us have been looking for activities to fill our stay-at-home time that feel more rewarding and productive than endless Netflix streaming.
 Many people are craving an escape from real-life stress and looking for ways to connect with friends that feel more personal than texting.
-Maybe it’s not surprising, then, that Dungeons and Dragons is experiencing a revival during the pandemic.
+Maybe it’s not surprising, then, that Dungeons and Dragons experienced a revival during the pandemic.

 Although it may seem surprising at first, it makes sense that people are turning to D&D during stressful times.
 Dungeons and Dragons and other roleplaying games are increasingly popular tools in group therapy can help players improve their emotional and social well-being.
 In this post I’ll unpack how D&D is used in group therapy, and why it can be a benefit for mental health.